basho/basho_docs/content/riak/ts/1.4.0/using/timerepresentations.md

 [learn timestamps timezone]: ../../learn-about/timestamps#time-zone-faqs
 [Daylight Saving Time]: https://en.wikipedia.org/wiki/Daylight_saving_time

-Timestamps are stored in Riak TS as [epoch milliseconds][learn timestamps epoch], but it also supports [ISO 8601] string representations.
-This document will present the basics, but we highly recommend reading [Learn About Timestamps][learn timestamps] for the nitty gritty.
-This is a **time** series database, after all.
+Timestamps are stored in Riak TS as [epoch milliseconds][learn timestamps epoch], but TS also supports [ISO 8601] string representations.
+This document will present the basics, but we highly recommend reading [Learn About Timestamps][learn timestamps] for all the details.
+This is a *time* series database, after all.

-{{% note title="NOTE" %}}
+{{% note title="A Note on ISO 8601 Support" %}}
 ISO 8601 support is useful for casual interactions via riak shell, but we do NOT recommend using ISO 8601 in production applications.
 Instead, use the TS-supported client libraries to pass timestamps as integers for better performance and correctness.
 {{% /note %}}